giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 ## UnknownLocaleError: unknown locale 'sma'

-You may encounter the message `UnknownLocaleError: unknown locale 'sma'` or a similar one on starting up.
+You may encounter the message `UnknownLocaleError: unknown locale 'sma'` or a similar one on starting up or compiling strings.

 Some of our interface languages are not in the standard Babel list of possible locales (.dat files).
 The file needed should be at $GTHOME/apps/dicts/nds/src/env/lib/python2.7/site-packages/babel/localedata/sma.dat (or another file for another language).
-If you have access to the dictionary server, you may copy the file from there.
-Otherwise you probably need to generate it yourself.
+Some files are provided for convenience in [the repository](https://github.com/giellatekno/neahttadigisanit/tree/master/src/localedata).
+If the one you need is not there, then you need to generate it yourself.
+See instructions at [NDSLocalisations](NDSLocalisations)